TLCFEM/suanPan-Manual/docs/Collection/Define/generate.md

 \sum{}a_nx^n=0,
 $$

-where $$x$$ is the coordinate of the target DoF of the target point.
+where $$x$$ is the coordinate of the target DoF of the target node.

 For example, if one wants to select all nodes on line $$y=200$$, then the following command can be defined.